-Chicago’s Lake Shore Drive renamed to honor Black man
+Chicago’s Lake Shore Drive renamed to honor Black settler

 CHICAGO (AP) — Chicago’s City Council voted Friday to change the name of Lake Shore Drive to the name of a Black man recognized as a key settler of the city.

-In a compromise, alderman voted to rename one of the city’s iconic roads to Jean Baptiste Point DuSable Lake Shore Drive.
+In a compromise, aldermen voted to rename one of the city’s iconic roads to Jean Baptiste Point DuSable Lake Shore Drive.
 DuSable, a native of Haiti, is considered Chicago’s first permanent, non-indigenous settler.
 He had a successful trading post in the late 1700s.
 He died in 1818.
 Chicago was incorporated as a town in 1833 and as a city four years later.

 South Side Alderman Donald Moore proposed changing the name of the ribbon of concrete along Lake Michigan to DuSable Drive two years ago after a riverboat tour of the city during which he claimed DuSable’s name wasn’t mentioned.